IBM/ibm-satellite-storage/config-templates/redhat/odf-remote/4.7/README.md

 ## Creating the storage assignment

-1. Run the following command to assign your ODFstorage configuration to your cluster group.
-Note that the ODFinstallation takes about 15 minutes.
+1. Run the following command to assign your ODF storage configuration to your cluster group.
+Note that the ODF installation takes about 15 minutes.
     ```
     ibmcloud sat storage assignment create --name odf-sub --group test-group2 --config odf-config
     ```